Bhutan - Snowman Trek Part 3

 Night snowstorm at the basecamp for the highest pass of the trip.

-The large mountain in the centre is Kangphu Kang 1 7204, Next to it is Kangphu 2 6945m, The pointy peak not he right is Kangphu Kang 3 6502 above the Tsoughu Glacier.
+The large mountain in the centre is Kangphu Kang 1 7204, next to it is Kangphu 2 6945m, the pointy peak on the right is Kangphu Kang 3 6502 above the Tsoughu Glacier.

 Teri Kang 7130m.